Continuous-Wave Second-Harmonic Generation in Orientation-Patterned GaP Waveguides at Telecom Wavelengths: Introduction

 Global telecommunication networks are built on the optical-fiber transparency windows at \SI{1.3}{\micro\meter} and \SI{1.55}{\micro\meter}, where transmission losses are minimal, driving the development of state of the art lasers, amplifiers and modulators at these same wavelengths.
 Best in class detectors, on the other hand, have been developed at visible-light wavelengths, where Si CMOS detectors offer both excellent performance and unmatched cost-effectiveness.
 An ideal telecommunications chain would combine emission and transmission at telecom wavelengths with detection at visible wavelengths.
 Nonlinear optical processes, for instance frequency upconversion through second harmonic generation, are a promising solution to bridge this gap, at the condition, nevertheless, that the nonlinear process is efficient.

 Achieving high nonlinear conversion efficiencies is no mean feat.
 Though a large second-order nonlinear coefficient is a prerequisite, phase-matching is equally important - if not more: linear dispersion in solids varies significantly with wavelength, inducing a phase shift between the fundamental and the converted mode.
 This phase shift periodically extinguishes the nonlinear conversion process, making ideal phase matching unattainable in practice.
 Quasi phase matching (QPM) in periodically-poled nonlinear media is a proven alternative to overcome this hurdle.
 Indeed, optical parametric oscillators (OPOs) based on MgO-doped periodically-polled \ce{LiNbO3} (PPLN) are firmly established as high-power and widely tunable sources between \SI{1}{\micro\meter} and \SI{4}{\micro\meter}.
 Record upconversion efficiencies, exceeding \SI{2500}{\percent\per\watt\per\centi\meter\squared}, have also been demonstrated using PPLN waveguides \cite{wang2018ultrahigh}.
-Outside this range, frequency conversion in PPLN is, however, hampered by multi-photon or free-carrier absorption present in many oxides.
-Furthermore, while significant advances have been made, these oxide crystals are not as readily integrated in Si-photonics as group IV or III-V semiconductors \cite{Liu:15, Takenaka:2017jstqe,Saleem-Urothodi:20,Roland:2016um}.
+However, PPLN suffers from drawbacks such as {strong Raman effect \cite{Yu:2020uz}} and a strong photorefractive effect \cite{Luedtke:09,Mondain:20}.
+Furthermore, while significant advances have been made, these oxide crystals are not as readily integrated in Si-photonics as Group IV or III-V semiconductors \cite{Liu:15, Takenaka:2017jstqe,Saleem-Urothodi:20,Roland:2016um}.

 Addressing these issues has prompted the development of non-oxide-based nonlinear crystals such as orientation-patterned gallium arsenide (OP-GaAs).
 In orientation-patterned crystals, the $\chi^{(2)}$ is periodically reversed by reversing the polarity of the semiconductor crystal.
 OP-GaAs has been very successful replacing PPLN at wavelengths between \SI{4}{\micro\meter} and \SI{12}{\micro\meter}.
 Nevertheless, the short-wavelength absorption-edge in these crystals typically lies around \SI{2}{\micro\meter}.
 Two-photon absorption is particularly strong at telecom wavelengths in GaAs and precludes OP-GaAs crystals from being used as the nonlinear medium for second harmonic generation at \SI{1.55}{\micro\meter}.